rockroman/PP3_The_Coach/README.md

 ## Project Goals
 <hr>
-- The Coach program is intended to be the beginning of possible real-world application used in sports by coaches, mentors and even athletes themself.With certain upgrades and some more real-world based calculations in regard of caloric values and influences of certain training routines to athlete's bodies this program could provide value and assist in optimizing the team and individual performance of an athlete.
+- The Coach program is intended to be the beginning of possible real-world application used in sports by coaches, mentors, and even athletes themself.
+With certain upgrades and some more real-world-based calculations in regard of caloric values and influences of certain training routines on athletes' bodies, this program could provide value and assist in optimizing the team and individual performance of an athlete.

 ### User Goals
-- Interact with program that is fun and easy to understand
+- Interact with the program that is fun and easy to understand
 - Use a program that has real-life potential
 - Be able to Log in and come back to the existing account
 - Create something fun and unique